flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ??? bug "Lost Use of Mouse After Typing in a flyPad Input Field"
     ### Lost Use of Mouse After Typing in a flyPad Input Field

+    !!! tip ""
+        *Affected versions: Stable, Development*

+    ^^Description^^

+    In certain situations, if you have selected an input field on the EFB and changed your view away from the EFB, you may no longer have use of your mouse cursor.

+    ^^Root Cause^^

+    Under Investigation.

+    ^^Possible Solution or Workaround^^

+    Please follow the steps below to bypass this issue:

+    1. Open your browser (i.e. Chrome / Firefox)
+    - In the URL field type in - `localhost:19999`
+    - Click on any link
+    - Go to the `Console Tab` shown in the browser. (**Note:** This is not the devtools of your browser.
+The page you are on already has a console tab at the top.)
+    - At the bottom type in - `Coherent.call('UNFOCUS_INPUT_FIELD')`
+    - Press ++enter++

 ??? bug "MSFS Freezes After 'Ready To Fly'"
     ### MSFS Freezes After 'Ready To Fly'